 From JR Nagoya station, take the JR Tokaido Shinkansen to Maibara station.
 Transfer to the JR Biwako Line and get off at Omihachiman station. (approximately 1 hour).

-Takayama is a pleasant mountainous city in Gifu prefecture which attracts numerous visitors from all over the world.
+Takayama is a pleasant mountainous city in Gifu prefecture that attracts numerous visitors from all over the world.
 It offers an impressive townscape created by traditional Japanese buildings which have been perfectly preserved since the Edo period (1603-1868).
-Sanmachi Street is the most visited and popular attraction in Takayama area which is home to countless numbers of small shops, cozy cafes and restaurants to explore.
-Try Hida Beef, an authentic Wagyu beef brand which is incredibly tender and melts in your mouth with a flavorful aftertaste.
+Sanmachi Street is the most visited and popular attraction in the Takayama area which is home to countless numbers of small shops, cozy cafes, and restaurants to explore.
+Try Hida Beef, an authentic Wagyu beef brand that is incredibly tender and melts in your mouth with a flavorful aftertaste.
 Head to Takayama Shrine which once served as an official government headquarters of the area back in the Edo period.
-Hida no Sato (Hida Folk Village) is another popular tourist attraction which displays well-preserved thatched roof houses that you can find around the beautiful village full of seasonal plants and nature!
+Hida no Sato (Hida Folk Village) is another popular tourist attraction that displays well-preserved thatched roof houses that you can find around the beautiful village full of seasonal plants and nature!

 How to get to Takayama from Nagoya

 From JR Nagoya station, take the limited express “Wide View Hida” and get off at Takayama station. (approximately 2-2.5 hours)